netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

     impossible (there are apcket sequence IDs?), and any other requests should be cryptographically protected.
     Can this attack be successful with spoofed IPs???
-* Java over DatagramSocket: Problematic, it cahces the paths...
+* Java over DatagramSocket: Problematic, it caches the paths...
 * C + Rust: How exactly do we map PathID to paths?
 How are paths updated?